apache/nuttx/configs/b-l475e-iot01a/README.txt

         unnecessarily busy.
 There is some prototype code to do just this in the driver, but does not seem to work.

-      2017-08-24:  There is only a single buffer for reassemblying larger packets.
-This could be an important issue for the hub configuration which really needs the capability concurrently reassemble multiple incoming streams.
+      2017-08-26:  There was only a single buffer for reassemblying larger packets.
+This could be a problem issue for the hub configuration which really needs the capability concurrently reassemble multiple incoming streams.
+The design was extended to support multiple reassembly buffers.

+        Initial testing shows the same basic behavior as noted before:
+        The UDP test works and TCP test (usually) works.
+There are, however, are errors in reported by the hub in the TCP test.
+        Occassionally the test will hang when ther server echoes the data back to the client.
+These errors are presumably the result of ACKs from the receiver colliding with frames from the sender.

+        Needs more investigation.